seed-rs/seed/README.md

  - Alex Chrichton: For being extraodinarily helpful in the Rust / WASM community
  - The Elm team: For creating and standardizing the Elm architecture
  - Denis Kolodin: for creating the inspirational Yew framework
+ - Utkarsh Kukreti, for through his Draco lib, helping me understand how wasm-bindgen's closure system can be used to update state.